JonanOribe/intercept/README.md

 ```

 **1. Clone and run:**
 Generate a secure PEPPER with "openssl rand -hex 32" and save it in your computer.
+This is necessary if you are deploying with requirements or UV.
+In case of ./setup.sh the PEPPER will be ask you to generate during the installation.

 macOS: